-Dealing with water- and climate-related challenges require new knowledge and innovations that can help societies to become more resilient.
-This, in turn, means knowing your risks and have appropriate measures in place.
-The Project will contribute to the understanding of such risks and suggesting risk- mitigation measures, putting the later into the operational practice of UN Member States, and through this contributing to the overall water security – at national and global levels.
+Dealing with water- and climate-related challenges require new knowledge and innovations to help societies become more resilient.
+This, in turn, means knowing risks and having appropriate measures in place.
+The Project will contribute to the understanding of such risks and suggest risk- mitigation measures, putting the latter into the operational practice of UN Member States, and through this contributing to the overall water security – at national and global levels.

-This Project builds on previous UNU-INWEH project “Managing Water Resources Variability and Risks for Increased Resilience” (Pelikan Code: 9909), which was implemented from 01 January 2018 to 31 July 2020.
-In the previous Project, the following activities were undertaken, and outputs produced:
+This Project builds on the previous UNU-INWEH project, “Managing Water Resources Variability and Risks for Increased Resilience” (Pelikan Code: 9909), which was implemented from 01 January 2018 to 31 July 2020.
+In the previous Project, the following activities were undertaken, and outputs were produced:

 • Data collection and analysis on the state of ageing water storage infrastructure have been initiated, and first results presented at the International Conference; the in-depth work on this continues in the new Project

 • First steps have been done in assessing the water-related threats to cities; This work will continue and may result in an “atlas” of water risks for major world cities.

 • Working partnerships have been established with many new partners globally, including –WMO, ICHARM, IWMI, and Floodnet.
 (FloodNet is a multi-disciplinary research network initiated in 2011 connecting 12 Canadian universities and a large number of industrial, government and non-profit partners to improve flood risk protection in Canada)

 • In collaboration with other projects of UNU-INWEH, the status of such risks of arsenic contamination of groundwater and threats to small island developing states have been conducted, and findings were published.